Wine To Water is committed to serving in community to provide water to those in need.

 What are the living conditions like?

-There are bunkbeds and hammocks, there is NO hot water, and there may not be electricity.
+We will be sleeping in bunkbeds and hammocks.
+There is nohot water, and there may not be electricity.

 What vaccinations and medications are needed?

-We recommend that you check with your doctor (ideally 4–6 weeks before departure) for any personal medications, letting them know where and when you will be traveling.
+As an organization, we do not require that you receive any vaccinations for your trip.
+However, we strongly recommend that volunteers check cdc.gov.
+We also highly suggest that you check with your doctor (ideally 4–6 weeks before departure) for any personal medications or recommendations, letting them know when you will be traveling and your destination.

 What is the weather like?

-We encourage all volunteers to check the weather before departing, however, the Dominican Republic is generally hot and sunny during the day and rainy in the evening.
+We encourage all volunteers to check the weather before departing.
+However, the Dominican Republic is generally hot and sunny during the day, with average temperatures of 82 degrees in the summer, and rainy in the evening.

 What will meals be like?